prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-customization-controls.md

 isSoundButtonVisible

-This control allows to display or hide the sound/mute button to users.
+This control toggles the display of the sound/mute button to users.

 {: .table .table-bordered .table-striped }